Framebuffer: Display modes

 An unfortunate side-effect of this method was that the display device could be driven beyond its capabilities.
 In some cases, this resulted in hardware damage to the display.
 More commonly, it simply produced garbled and unusable output.
 Modern CRT monitors fix this problem through the introduction of protection circuitry.
 When the display mode is changed, the monitor attempts to obtain a signal lock on the new refresh frequency.
-If the monitor is unable to obtain a signal lock, or if the signal is outside the range of its design limitations, the monitor will ignore the framebuffer signal and possibly present the user with an error message.
+If the monitor is unable to obtain a signal lock or if the signal is outside the range of its design limitations, the monitor will ignore the framebuffer signal and possibly present the user with an error message.

 LCD monitors tend to contain similar protection circuitry, but for different reasons.
 Since the LCD must digitally sample the display signal (thereby emulating an electron beam), any signal that is out of range cannot be physically displayed on the monitor.

 Color palette

 Framebuffers have traditionally supported a wide variety of color modes.
-Due to the expense of memory, most early framebuffers used 1-bit (2-colors per pixel), 2-bit (4-colors), 4-bit (16-colors) or 8-bit (256-colors) color depths.
+Due to the expense of memory, most early framebuffers used 1-bit (2 colors per pixel), 2-bit (4 colors), 4-bit (16 colors) or 8-bit (256 colors) color depths.
 The problem with such small color depths is that a full range of colors cannot be produced.
-The solution to this problem was indexed color which adds a lookup table to the framebuffer.
+The solution to this problem was indexed color, which adds a lookup table to the framebuffer.
 Each color stored in framebuffer memory acts as a color index.
-The lookup table serves as a palette with a limited number of different colors meanwhile the rest is used as an index table.
+The lookup table serves as a palette with a limited number of different colors, while the rest is used as an index table.